inmanta/inmanta-core/docs/model_developers/modules.rst

 ^^^^^^^^^^
 A v2 module in development form has mostly the same structure as a v1 module.
 The main difference is that it is meant to be published as a Python package.
-A project or another v2 module then lists all required v2 modules as dependencies in its ``setup.py``.
+A project or another v2 module then lists all required v2 modules as dependencies in its ``pyproject.toml``.
 The compiler does not install v2 modules on the fly.
 In line with how Python depdencies work in general they are expected to be installed in advance.
 As a result they will not be placed in the project's ``modulepath`` directory.